mytlogos/enterprise-lister/README.md

 ## Docker

-Requires a `database.env` and `env.env` file to be available in current working directory.
+Requires a `database.env` file to be available in current working directory.
 `database.env` has the same properties as `test-database.env`.

 ### Windows